Perspective | I made Molly Yeh’s popcorn salad, and it’s easier to swallow than all the Internet vitriol

 And as food writer Allison Robicelli pointed out, “If this was being served at a Michelin restaurant people would say it’s genius.”
 In fact, popped and puffed corn and other grains have been featured in high-end dining rooms.
 “Eleven Madison Park, which was named the World’s Best Restaurant in 2017, has served popcorn with seared tuna, and the legendary Jean-Georges Vongerichten has paired popcorn with sea bass,” Robicelli wrote.
 There are recipes for grain salad with puffed quinoa from New York City’s Betony restaurant in Bon Appétit and another featuring popped sorghum from chef Daniel Patterson in Food & Wine.

-On top of that, uses for popcorn outside of as a snack are common in other countries.
+On top of that, uses for popcorn other than as a snack are common in other countries.
 “In Ecuador, popcorn is served along dishes like ceviche, meant to absorb the tangy cold broth.
 Soggy popcorn isn’t a bad thing necessarily, more cultural than anything,” one user wrote on Twitter.
 And puffed rice is popular in snack foods and salads in India, including bhel and jhalmuri.

 While this video also led to earnest questions about who gets to host a television show for a major network, such discourse can easily get lost or misconstrued on social media.
 Part of the Twitter game is to share the strongest versions of your beliefs to elicit the most engagement, with little to no room for nuance in 240 characters or less.
 There’s no room for subtlety in hot takes, which this discussion in particular requires.
 Shouldn’t we pause before calling something gross, strange or weird to consider the range of people we might other or offend?